inn-ctrl/Statistical-Modelling-Project/README.md

 ## Project/Goals
 (fill in your description and goals here)
+* This project aims at studying the underlying relationship between London restaurants and various bike stations.
+I will use statistical modelling to find patterns in the datasets using various APIs.
+These patterns should lead to the regressional analysis that shows the underlying relationship between the two variables.

+* Project goals:
 * Compare various APIs and distinguish them based on business requirements
 * Fine-tune dataset from combined APIs for readiness in future use
 * Perform a regression model on the dataset and provide analysis